Pearson Global Forum 2018

 Anne C. Richard is affiliated with the Institute for the Study of International Migration at Georgetown University's Walsh School of Foreign Service.
-She served as Assistant Secretary of State for Population, Refugees and Migration in the Obama Administration (2012-2017).
+She served as U.S. Assistant Secretary of State for Population, Refugees and Migration in the Obama Administration (2012-2017).
 Previously, she was Vice President of Government Relations and Advocacy for the International Rescue Committee (2004-12).
-Earlier in her career, she served in other senior positions at the State Department, at Peace Corps Headquarters and at the US Office of Management and Budget.
-She has lived overseas in Austria, Germany and France, enjoyed fellowships from Perry World House at the University of Pennsylvania, the Council on Foreign Relations and the Robert Bosch Foundation and was a Presidential Management Intern.
-Ms. Richard is a graduate of Georgetown University’s School of Foreign Service and has a Master’s degree in Public Policy Studies from the University of Chicago.
+Earlier in her career, she served in other senior positions at the U.S. State Department, at Peace Corps Headquarters, and at the U.S. Office of Management and Budget.
+She has lived overseas in Austria, Germany, and France, enjoyed fellowships from Perry World House at the University of Pennsylvania, the Council on Foreign Relations and the Robert Bosch Foundation and was a Presidential Management Intern.
+Ms. Richard is a graduate of Georgetown University’s School of Foreign Service and has a master’s degree in public policy studies from the University of Chicago.

 Richard Fontaine is the President of the Center for a New American Security (CNAS).
-He served as a Senior Advisor and Senior Fellow at CNAS from 2009-2012 and previously as foreign policy advisor to Senator John McCain for more than five years.
-He has also worked at the State Department, the National Security Council and on the staff of the Senate Foreign Relations Committee.
+He served as a Senior Advisor and Senior Fellow at CNAS from 2009 to 2012 and previously as foreign policy advisor to U.S. Senator John McCain for more than five years.
+He has also worked at the U.S. State Department, the National Security Council, and on the staff of the Senate Foreign Relations Committee.

 Mr. Fontaine served as foreign policy advisor to the McCain 2008 presidential campaign and, following the election, as the minority deputy staff director on the Senate Armed Services Committee.
-Prior to this, he served as associate director for Near Eastern affairs at the National Security Council (NSC) from 2003-04.
+Prior to this, he served as associate director for Near Eastern Affairs at the National Security Council (NSC) from 2003 to 2004.
 He also worked in the NSC’s Asian Affairs directorate, where he covered Southeast Asian issues.

-A native of New Orleans, Mr. Fontaine graduated summa cum laude with a B.A. in International Relations from Tulane University.
-He also holds a M.A. in International Affairs from the Johns Hopkins School of Advanced International Studies (SAIS) in Washington, and he attended Oxford University.
+A native of New Orleans, Mr. Fontaine graduated summa cum laude with a BA in international relations from Tulane University.
+He also holds an MA in international affairs from the Johns Hopkins School of Advanced International Studies (SAIS) in Washington, and he attended Oxford University.
 He is a member of the Council on Foreign Relations and has been an adjunct professor in the Security Studies Program at Georgetown University’s School of Foreign Service.
 He also served as the chairman of the World Economic Forum’s Global Agenda Council on the United States.

-The inaugural Pearson Global Forum was held at the University of Chicago in October 2018.
+The 2019 Pearson Global Forum was held at the Axica Convention Center in Berlin, Germany.